-6. The Applicant shall continue to operate a Community Consultative Committee (CCC) for the development to the satisfaction of the Director-General.
-This CCC must be operated in general accordance with the Guidelines for Establishing and Operating Community Consultative Committees for Mining Developments (Department of Planning, 2007, or its latest version).
+6. The Applicant shall continue to operate a Community Consultative Committee (CCC) for the development to the satisfaction of the Secretary.
+This CCC must be operated in accordance with the Guidelines for Establishing and Operating Community Consultative Committees for Mining Developments (Department of Planning, 2007, or its latest version).